opentoonz/GTS/README.md

  $ rm m4/ax_check_glu.m4
  $ ./autogen.sh && ./configure && make
  ```
- The last(link) of make is an error, and then re-run by adding `-lGLU -lGL` in the run command line.
+ The last(link) of make is an error, and then re-run by adding `-lpthread -lGLEW -lGLU -lGL` in the run command line.

  If you're a developer and you need a debug build, do it like this:
  ```sh